-ESN750 Evaluation of School Health Programs - 3 credits
+ESN750 Evaluation of School Health Programs - 3 credits Cross-listed as EHE711.

 Theory and practice of program evaluation with emphasis on how to focus an evaluation, design a program evaluation, use quantitative and qualitative methods in evaluation, assess program implementation, measure attitudes, measure performance and use tests, analyze data, and communicate evaluation findings.
 Special topics include needs assessment, cost-benefit analysis, and an introduction to grant and proposal development.